 - No low-slung pants – keep clothing waistline at “50-50.”

-- No hats, earrings or other normally prohibited jewelry, and students will be expected to be clean-shaven.
+- No hats, earrings or other normally prohibited jewelry

 - On designated “McQuaid Jesuit Spirit Days,” students must adhere to the above guidelines and wear some sort of McQuaid Jesuit apparel, preferably upper-wear, i.e., shirt or sweatshirt.

 During the course of each athletic season or school activity, a team club or activity may request dress code modification to promote spirit and attendance at a game or event.
-Captains from each athletic team may meet with the dean of students (in advance) and request three dress code modifications of this type.
+Captains from each athletic team may meet with the dean of students (in advance) and request two dress code modifications of this type, one of which must be for the game designated for senior recognition.
+Additionally, teams or clubs may request a dress code modification for a “playoff” game or event.
 Clubs and groups may also meet with the dean (in advance) to discuss the specifics and duration of modified dress.

 Absent notification from the dean, adherence to regular dress code is expected of all students each day.